apptainer/singularity-admindocs/configfiles.rst

 All these files can be found in ``/usr/local/etc/singularity`` by default (though its location will obviously differ based on options passed during the installation).
 This page will describe the following configuration files and the various parameters contained by them.
-They are usually self documented but here are several things to pay special attention to:
+They are usually self documenting but here are several things to pay special attention to:

 -----------------